 Since machine’s memory >> Human Beings’ , with RPA it becomes a cakewalk to be compliant to the rules, regardless what the numbers are!

-Microservice architecture for enterprise software integration is a comparatively newer approach, where there are a number of independently deployable, small sized, modular services running a unique process each, and interacting through a structured, lightweight mechanism to contribute to a business goal.
+Microservice architecture for enterprise software integration is a comparatively newer approach, where there are a number of independently deployable, small sized, modular services running a unique process each, and interacting through a standard or cloud-based mechanism to contribute to a business goal.

 Microservices have started to become a household name in the leading businesses (take a cue from Netflix, Uber & Spotify!) across almost all the industries and it’s clearly because of the striking benefits it offers!
 Here are the top ones :